Council on Aging

 Health insurance policies and claim procedures may be confusing to many, but not to our well trained SHINE (Serving the Health Information Needs of Elders) volunteers.
 They can help you understand what policies are available, the benefits of each, and how to claim benefits.
 They also are excellent at straightening out claim problems.
 There is no charge for this service.

-Wellness Programs: Keep Well Clinics are held twice a month at the Senior Center.
+Wellness Programs: Keep Well Clinics are held twice a month at The Center at The Heights.
 At this individualized health screening offered by the Visiting Nurse Associates Care Plus, Inc. (VNA) blood pressure is taken and health concerns can be discussed.
 Exercise classes and a walking group, sponsored by the Park & Recreation Department meet regularly to help keep you fit.

-Monthly Newsletter: The Needham "Senior Compass," our monthly newsletter, is the "who, what, when and why" of events scheduled at the Senior Center that are of interest to Needham seniors and their families.
-Call the Council on Aging to be put on the mailing list.
+Monthly Newsletter: The Needham "Senior Compass," our monthly newsletter, is the "who, what, when and why" of events scheduled at The Center at The Heights that are of interest to Needham seniors and their families.
 The newsletter is underwritten (printed and mailed) by the Friends of Needham Elderly, Inc.

 Tax Preparation: In cooperation with the American Association of Retired Persons (AARP) and the Internal Revenue Service (IRS), federal and state income tax preparation assistance is provided by appointment with trained volunteers.

-Volunteer Opportunities: Volunteers fill a variety of positions at the Stephen Palmer Senior Center.
+Volunteer Opportunities: Volunteers fill a variety of positions at The Center at The Heights.
 They lead groups, provide office support including utilizing computer skills, offer hospitality, transport elders and undertake special projects.
 There are also many other ways they help at the Center.
 If you would like to volunteer or have special skills or interests to share, please give us a call.

 Library Books & Newspapers:

-The Senior Center library’s regular size and large print books can be read at the Senior Center or borrowed to be read at home.
+The Center library’s regular size and large print books can be read at the Center or borrowed to be read at home.
 Books include the classics as well as current titles from the Needham Free Public Library.
-The “Share Your Reading” group is a friendly gathering of book lovers that meets monthly to discuss favorite books and recommend new ones.
-Also available are daily and weekly newspapers from Needham and Boston to be read at the Senior Center.
+Also available are daily and weekly newspapers from Needham and Boston to be read at the Center.

 Recreation: There are many different kinds of recreational activities at the Senior Center.
 Drop-in card games and bridge, cribbage, mahjong and scrabble are popular.
-Movies are shown on most Fridays and sometimes on Sundays.
+Movies are shown on most Fridays.
 Day trips to various places throughout New England are offered regularly.
-In addition, there is ping pong, pool, bocci, horseshoes and shuffle board as well as pool, bridge and golf tournaments sponsored by the Park and Recreation Department.
+In addition, there is ping pong, pool, horseshoes and shuffle board as well as pool, bridge and golf tournaments sponsored by the Park and Recreation Department.

 Cooperating Organizations